iPad mini 6 might steal one of the iPad Pro's best features

-Apple sounds like it has a busy fall ahead, with rumored launches for new iPhones, Apple Watches, MacBook Pro laptops and iPad tablets leading the way.
-Thanks to a recent burst of rumors, the new iPad mini reportedly in the works may be trying to stand out from that crowded field by packing in new features.
+Apple is reportedly working on a new iPad mini, tipped to launch in the fall alongside the rumored iPhone 13 and other devices from Cupertino.

-The latest report suggests that the iPad mini 6 will be the next Apple product to feature a mini-LED display, joining the 12.9-inch iPad Pro released earlier this year.
-Apple's upcoming 14- and 16-inch MacBook Pros are also supposed to get the new display.
+And the latest rumor has the iPad mini 6 set to get a mini-LED display, much like the 12.9-inch iPad Pro, only in a compact form.
+Furthermore, Apple upcoming 14-inch MacBook Pro 2021 and 16-inch MacBook Pro 2021 are also set to get mini-LED displays.

 - Best iPad apps